Luo Yixiu: Early life

-The marriage
+Marriage to Mao Zedong

 Preparation

 Mao Zedong had been born and raised at his father's farm in Shaoshanchong, a small rural village named for the nearby Shaoshan mountain.
 His disciplinarian father, Mao Yichang, had decided to deal with Zedong's rebellious attitude in a manner typical of the time, by forcing him into an arranged marriage that would compel him to take family matters seriously.
 Yichang also desired a helper for his own wife, Wen Qimei, whose health had deteriorated through years of heavy agricultural labour.
 He selected Luo Yixiu in either late 1907 or 1908.
 Her kinship to the Maos may have helped in this selection, as Luo Yixiu's mother's four brothers, surnamed Mao, lived only two li (1 km) from Mao Yichang's home in Shaoshanchong.
 Following traditional procedures, a matchmaker would have been sent to the Luo family house, and the Luo family would have been socially expected to not accept the marriage proposal immediately.
 Luo Helou was happy to see his eldest daughter married.
 The two families exchanged gifts and signed the marriage contract, after which the marriage was considered inviolable.

 Zedong first met Yixiu on the day that the contract was signed.
 Years later, his granddaughter Kong Dongmei stated that Mao was unhappy with his father's choice, and that he instead was in love with his cousin, Wang Shigu.
 However, marriage to Wang had been ruled out by a local diviner because their horoscopes were incompatible.
 Although displeased by the arrangement, Mao agreed to marry Luo.
 At the time he was fourteen, and later erroneously informed Edgar Snow that Luo was aged twenty, a claim independently accepted by Mao biographers Ross Terrill and Philip Short, but later challenged by biographers Jung Chang and Jon Halliday, and Alexander V. Pantsov and Steven I. Levine, who established that she was eighteen.